 ZooTampa is already a staff-favorite since there are so many things to do with the kids and we are loving the new BUGTOPIA exhibit!
 Walk through the shrinking machine and explore the world of bugs–you may never look at them the same way again.
 This limited time exhibit is included with admission.

 Clearwater Marine Aquarium may be known for its dolphins, but there are other cool creatures taking over for a limited time–dinosaurs!
 Spring break is the perfect time to head to CMA to explore the aquarium and see Dino Rescue.
 And since CMA is so close to Clearwater Beach, you may as well stay and play at the beach too!

 Run and play at your neighborhood park or discover a new one

 Many neighborhood parks have wide open spaces to explore to help kids get the wiggles out!
 Bring a ball for a game of soccer or plan a relay race!
 A few of our favorite big parks: Julian B Lane Waterfront Park in Tampa and Bonnet Springs Park in Lakeland.
 Here are some other options too in our guide of Parks and Playgrounds in Tampa Bay!

 Go for a hike at a local park/nature trail

-Go for a hike on a nature trail!
-Wheedon Island Preserve in St. Petersburg and Lettuce Lake Park in Tampa are some popular parks among families.
+Enjoy the other great outdoors Tampa Bay offers–the numerous nature trails, parks and preserves!
+Edward Medard Conservation Park, Weedon Island Preserve in St. Petersburg, Lettuce Lake Park in Tampa are some popular parks among families.
 Here’s a great resource for hiking trails in Tampa Bay!